 DWI Defense Lawyer in Houston

-The Law Office of Q. Tate Williams PC is ready and available to provide you with legal help in your DWI case.
+Looking for an attorney for a drunk driving case?
+The Law Offices of Q. Tate Williams, P.C. is ready and available to provide you with legal help in your DWI case.
 I, Tate Williams, have been practicing law for more than a decade, and have tried many types of criminal cases, including those involving DWI to successful results.
 If you have been arrested for DWI due to a field sobriety test, I can challenge the test results on your behalf, and fight for an acquittal or dismissal of the charges against you.
 With my help, your legal proceedings may be concluded in a manner that is very favorable to you.

 Have you been arrested for DWI after taking a field sobriety test?
-If so, contact a Houston Criminal Defense Lawyer
+If so, contact a lawyer

 who can provide you with legal defense and challenge your test results in court.